piured/courel/README-doxy.md

 Holds are not judged per se.
 As reviewed before, `Courel.Loader.Notes.Hold`s are always mapped to `Courel.Loader.Notes.SingleNote`s, and that is what you actually judge as far as notes are concerned.

-However, the tail of a hold is asked to be judged w.r.t. the end action time $v$.
+However, the tail of a hold is asked to be judged w.r.t. the end action time \f$v\f$.
 The end action time of a hold is the action time of the hold at the end of its life.

 ## Activeness of holds

 There is another aspect of holds that is somewhat judged: its activeness.
 The activeness of a hold is a property that determines if a hold is active or not.
 An active hold can be reacted to it, and an inactive hold cannot.
 You can also think of an inactive hold as a hold that has been missed.
 For example, holds in DDR are missed when the user releases the hold before the end of its life, or in Courel terminology, become inactive.

 To determine the activennes of holds, specially for `Courel.Loader.Notes.DdrStyleHold` and `Courel.Loader.Notes.DdrStyleRollHold`, it is useful to check out the methods `Courel.Loader.Notes.DdrStyleHold.GetElapsedTimeInactive` and `Courel.Loader.Notes.DdrStyleRollHold.GetElapsedTimeActive`.
 They return the elapsed time in seconds since the hold was last held or released, respectively.
-You can use a threshold to establish a criterion do determine if a hold is active or not. `PiuStyleHolds`, at least in the original Pump It Up arcade, are always active (you can hit them anytime).
+You can use a threshold to establish a criterion do determine if a hold is active or not.
+[PiuStyleHold](@ref Courel.Loader.Notes.PiuStyleHold)s, at least in the original Pump It Up arcade, are always active (you can hit them anytime).

 ## Asking for judgments